 Did you enjoy the first part of the ‘Vegetarian Foodie in Europe’ series last week?
 If you haven’t, do check it out and let me know your feedback.
 Many people swear by the ‘Happy Cow’ app to find the nearest vegan restaurant but I am yet to try it.
 In India, I am used to Zomato and when I was in the US, I mostly got by, using Yelp.
 Also, most of the times, I am with friends or family, who are hardcore non-vegetarians and I never had the chance to use it.
 Maybe I will use it on my next trip.

 As you may have read, it was comparatively easy for me to find vegetarian food in Portugal.
 However, I did eat a lot of eggs here.
 But I still did not go hungry in Portugal.
 The next destination on my list was Spain.
-How did I fare in Spain?
+How did I fare in finding vegetarian food in Spain?
 Read on to find out.

 I had to take a train from Huelva to Madrid.
 I went to Huelva just to catch the train.
 It is a small town and most of the places around the train station were closed that day (Sunday).
 The only thing that was open at 3 in the afternoon there was a small café.
 It only had a cheesecake that looked vegetarian and I had to satisfy my hunger with a cheesecake.

 Find out my recommendations for Spain Food tours

 Before we go any further, find out my recommendations for the best food tour in Spain

 Book a wine and Tapas food tour in Barcelona

 I did go around Madrid train station looking for something vegetarian to eat.
 I did not want to eat anything sweet and wanted to have some savory for dinner.
 But then I realized that all the food packets were written in Spanish.